 With over 1.2 million acres burned, California’s 2017 fire season was the most destructive year on record … and its deadliest with dozens of lives lost.

-Pacific Gas & Electric Company and the California Fire Foundation are coming together to help address the catastrophic effects of climate disasters … effects that threaten millions of residents in California.
+Pacific Gas & Electric Company and the California Fire Foundation have come together to help address the catastrophic effects of climate disasters … effects that threaten millions of residents in California.

-The Foundation and PG&E are partnering in helping local fire departments and firefighter associations address these issues through a $1 million grant.
-Individual grants from this fund will aid these agencies in helping communities address issues such as wildfires, floods, and climate-caused disasters.
+The Foundation and PG&E have partnered in helping local fire departments and firefighter associations address these issues through a $1 million grant.
+Individual grants from this fund are aiding these agencies in helping communities address issues such as wildfires, floods, and climate-caused disasters.